It is not so pleasant waking up in the morning and finding a few tiny pimples on your face.

 With a face covering you are more likely to create more humidity under the mask which traps oil, sweat and bacteria which can lead to breakouts on your chin and around your mouth.

-The friction from a face mask can also irritate the skin.
+The friction from a face mask, especially when you speak can also irritate the skin.

 Changing the masks regularly can prevent the buildup of bacteria and minimise the possibility of spots.

 You may also want to opt for a silk face mask which will not irritate your delicate skin and help reduce breakouts.

 Read more about why you should wear a silk face mask.

 2. Not washing your pillowcase enough